-Our Atlanta criminal defense attorneys handle misdemeanor, felony, juvenile, and DUI cases in Fulton County.
+Our Atlanta Criminal Defense Attorneys handle misdemeanor, felony, juvenile, and DUI cases in Fulton County.
 Our team of criminal lawyers includes former prosecutors and DUI experts.
 We work together drawing on more than 50 years of experience.
 We know firsthand how police officers, prosecutors, and district attorneys put together cases because we used to be in their shoes.
 We have the playbook.
 Now we use this firsthand knowledge to your advantage when fighting criminal charges.

 We know that just because you have been accused of a crime, it doesn't mean that you deserve to be treated like a criminal!
 The prosecution still has to build a convincing case against you and establish that you are guilty beyond a reasonable doubt.
 This is a high standard, and our criminal lawyers in Atlanta are skilled in creating gaps in their arguments and creating uncertainty in the minds of the judge or jury.
 Our priorities are to protect your freedom, keep you out of jail, and make sure you can get back to your life.
 The stakes couldn't be higher than when you face a criminal charge.
-That is why you should be wise in selecting a criminal defense attorney in Atlanta with the right experience, knowledge, and background in resolving cases just like yours.
+That is why you should be wise in selecting the best criminal defense attorney in Georgia with the right experience, knowledge, and background in resolving cases just like yours.

 What Sets Us Apart as Atlanta Criminal Lawyers

-There are hundreds of good criminal lawyers in Atlanta, but you need the best if charged with a crime.
+There are hundreds of competent criminal lawyers in Atlanta, but you need the best if charged with a crime.
 Our attorneys at Lawson and Berry act fast, every day of the week.
 If you or someone you love is in jail or has been charged with a crime, call us now.
 In all likelihood, we have seen your situation many, many times before.
 However, this does not mean we approach it the same way.
-We understand that every case is different and we will take the time to thoroughly investigate your case.
+We understand that every case is different, and we will take the time to thoroughly investigate your case.
 We will spend time listening to your side of the story and finding the evidence to help support it.
 Whether it is visiting the scene of the incident, interviewing witnesses, consulting doctors, we are willing to do whatever it takes to achieve the best result in your case.

 Our team is experienced in negotiating plea bargains to help reduce your potential sentence or eliminate some of the charges brought against you.
 However, we are just as skilled in obtaining favorable outcomes through a trial.
 Because of our decades of practice in Atlanta courts, we can also discuss an alternative sentencing program for your situation.
 We will take the time to understand what is the most important goal in your case: staying out of jail, keeping a conviction off your record, or avoiding fines.
 We will then build a defense around this goal.